tcampbe/austincodingacademy.com/_posts/2020-02-19-why-you-should-make-time-to-learn-coding.md

 [**Some articles**](https://www.forbes.com/sites/quora/2017/04/10/five-reasons-why-web-development-is-a-better-career-path-than-machine-learning/#378689f53ddf) have even claimed that learning Web Development is more valuable than learning Machine Learning for a few reasons: There are countless jobs, it is a simple and straightforward working process, it is creative and fun, and is also extremely lucrative.
 This linear career path makes room for learning new working systems and trends, while also leaving space for creative liberty and thought.

-## Circle Coding Academy Web Development Program
+## Texas Tech Coding Academy Web Development Program

-Circle Coding Academy's Full Stack Web Development Program is designed to take students from no experience to job-ready web developers in just 36 weeks of part-time, evening classes.
+Texas Tech Coding Academy's Full Stack Web Development Program is designed to take students from no experience to job-ready web developers in just 36 weeks of part-time, evening classes.

 **Web 101: Intro to Web (8 Weeks)**